AtheosGame/AtheosGame.github.io/Game/Shadow/Shadow.md

 - **Magic:** Determines the amount of Mana your character has.

 **Experience:**
 After gaining a certain amount of experience the Shadow will level up, which will allow you to increase its stats.
-Levelling up becomes gradually harder and stats have a ceiling.
+Leveling up becomes gradually harder and stats have a ceiling.

 **Organs:**
 Certain bosses will drop Organs which you can use to build up a body for your Shadow.
-Organs are permeated with the monsters’ abilities, which you will be able to use.
+Organs are permeated with the monsters abilities, which you will be able to use.

 There are four types of Organs:
 **Cerebrums, Heart, Lung, Guts**
 You can use one slot for each organ type.

 Each Organ will grant you a unique ability.
-(E.g. "Blaze Dragon's" lungs allow you to throw a fireball every 15’ while the "Lion's heart" brings you back to life with 10% health once per dungeon run).
+(E.g. "Blaze Dragon's" lungs allow you to throw a fireball every 15' while the "Lion's heart" brings you back to life with 10% health once per dungeon run).
 *You can swap Organs before every run, but never during a dungeon run.*